Classical Observables using Exponentiated Spin factors: Electromagnetic Scattering: Radiation Kernel to all order in spin

 \section{Radiation Kernel to all order in spin}

 In this section, we use the spin-dressed photon propagator \eqref{deformedprojector} to compute the leading order radiative gauge field emitted by a scalar particle as it scatters in the background of a $\rootkerr$ particle.
-The basic ingredient for computing the radiative field via KMOC formalism is the inelastic five-point amplitude.
+The basic ingredient for computing the radiative field via KMOC formalism is the inelastic five-point amplitude as shown in Figure \ref{5ptradkernel}.

 We will only compute the radiation emitted from the scalar particle using the NJ algorithm.
 It is straightforward to compute the five-point amplitude when the photon is emitted from the scalar particle since, in this case, the complexity due to the spin is completely contained within the three-point amplitude involving the $\rootkerr $ particle.
 The other sub-amplitude needed to obtain the full amplitude is then the ordinary scalar-Compton amplitude as indicated in Figure \ref{fig:compton}.
 Following the construction of the four-point massive amplitude in section \ref{sec:lin_imp}, we use the deformed internal photon projector \eqref{deformedprojector}